TheEndeavor/jDisplay/README.md

 ## Known Bugs
 * Opening multiple instances leads to "Window Madness".
 Best to stick to 1 instance until I've found a fix.
-* Loading / Parsing sucks.
-Should be moved off to another thread.
-* Zip extracting is slow, and files are processed in the wrong order.
+* Zip extracting is processed in the wrong order.
 Causes increased memory usage.
-* Large images from archives are slow due to Base64 decoding.
-Probably nothing I can do.